amoshyc/cp-codebook/src/amoshuangyc.md

     - Apply `overflow-x: auto` to code block.
     - Apply `white-space: pre-wrap` to `p` to allow easy line break.
     - Customize the style of `blockquote`.
+    - Force to use the `nav` at the bottom.